millan-figueroa/studyhub-frontend/README.md

 I ran into a debugging challenge where my backend enum in taskSchema.js expected values like "To Do", while my frontend in ModuleDetailsPage.tsx was sending "todo".
 This small mismatch caused a 500 error and taught me how strict Mongoose enums are — and how important it is to keep backend and frontend data contracts aligned.

-## 2. Keeping Frontend State in Sync With CRUD Operations

-Even when my backend functions worked, the UI sometimes didn’t update because I wasn’t correctly updating state in React.
-I had to refine my map() and filter() patterns across files like ModulesPage.tsx and ModuleDetailsPage.tsx to ensure the UI always reflected the latest backend changes.
+.

-## 3. Deployment Issues Breaking the Frontend
+## 2. Deployment Issues Breaking the Frontend

 Although everything worked locally, deploying introduced new challenges:

-mismatched API base URLs

-environment variable issues

-/api route differences

-CORS errors
+I changed my .env vars to deploy static site and it broke my CRUD - mismatched API base URLs?
+Other possible culprits - environment variable issues, /api route differences, CORS errors, Axios/fetch stopped adding Authorization header

 ### These issues helped me understand how different deployment environments can behave from local development, especially in full-stack apps.